tgsmith61591/clust4j/README.md

 ### Making predictions
-Any algorithm implementing a classifier algorithm (`SupervisedClassifier` or `UnsupervisedClassifier`) will implement the method `predict(AbstractRealMatrix)`.
-After the model has been fit, predictions can be made as follows (using `KMeans` for the example):
+Any algorithm implementing `BaseClassifier` or its sub-interfaces will implement the method `predict(AbstractRealMatrix)`.
+After the model has been fit, predictions can be made as follows (using `KMeans` for example):

 ```java
 KMeans model = new KMeansParameters(2).fitNewModel(mat); // fit the model on the training data